 Our journey into the center of the atom begins with a brief review.
-You learned in Chapter 2 that the protons and neutrons in each atom are found in a tiny, central nucleus that measures about 1/100,000 the diameter of the atom itself.
+You learned in Chapter 3 that the protons and neutrons in each atom are found in a tiny, central nucleus that measures about 1/100,000 the diameter of the atom itself.
 You also learned that the atoms of each element are not necessarily identical; they can differ with respect to the number of neutrons in their nuclei.
 When an element has two or more species of atoms, each with the same number of protons but a different number of neutrons, the different species are called isotopes.
 Different isotopes of the same element have the same atomic number, but they have a different mass number, which is the sum of the numbers of protons and neutrons in the nucleus.
-In the context of nuclear science, protons and neutrons are called the nucleon number, and a particular type of nucleus, characterized by a specific atomic number and nucleon number, is called a nuclide.
+In the context of nuclear science, protons and neutrons are called nucleons, because they reside in the nucleus.
+The atom's mass number is often called the nucleon number, and a particular type of nucleus, characterized by a specific atomic number and nucleon number, is called a nuclide.
 Nuclides are represented in chemical notation by a subscript atomic number (Z) and superscript nucleon number (A) on the left side of the element's symbol (X):